You-Gao/Blog/_work/2025-05-31-centerdiv.md

 {display: grid} is another way to structure HTML elements.

-{grid-template-columns} defines the grid structure, but people typically just use the Bootstrap-defined col classes.
+{grid-template-columns} defines the grid structure, but people typically use the Bootstrap-defined col classes.

 {text-align} aligns text to the middle of the container.